cfs5403/redux-cookiestorage/README.md

 The same library by [Elger Lambert](https://github.com/elgerlambert/redux-localstorage), but for cookie instead of localStorage.

-Store enhancer that syncs (a subset) of your Redux store state to cookie.
+Store enhancer that syncs (a subset) of your Redux store state to [cookie](https://github.com/reactivestack/cookies/tree/master/packages/universal-cookie).

-**NOTE:** Be sure to check out the [1.0-breaking-changes](https://github.com/elgerlambert/redux-sessionstorage/tree/1.0-breaking-changes) branch (available on npm as `redux-cookiestorage@rc`).
-It includes support for flexible storage backends, including (but not limited to) `sessionStorage` and react-natives' `AsyncStorage`.

 ## Installation
 ```js